Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # distances

 The inner product is the main tool to calculate distances.
 Depending on the object types, the meaning is different.
-For example, an inner product between a line and a plane measures the angle between them, while other the inner product of other object types will measure different types of distances.
+For example, an inner product between a line and a plane measures the angle between them, while the inner product of other object types will measure different types of distances.